Part V

 A well-attuned insula enhances our interoceptive awareness, allowing us to hear the body’s subtle signals.

-This network is typically active during rest or mind-wandering.
-Its activity is strongly linked to self-referential thought—the construction of our narrative self.
+This network is typically active during rest or mind-wandering—daydreaming, rehearsing the past or future, and constructing our narrative self.

 The DMN is the internal storyteller, constantly weaving the tale of “me” from its throne.